Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 How to deploy a service on ECS clusters

-There are mainly two ways of deploying a service on ECS clusters – Fargate and EC2 instances.
+There are mainly two ways to deploy a service on ECS clusters: Fargate and EC2 instances.
 This depends on the underlying infrastructure used to run the container workloads of any ECS service.

 AWS Fargate is a more cloud-native approach where the compute instances are automatically managed by AWS.

 Running the ECS service on EC2 instances provides more control over the infrastructure.
-This also requires taking additional steps to set up the EC2 instances and auto-scaling group, networking, etc.
+This also requires additional steps to set up EC2 instances, an auto-scaling group, networking, etc.

 An ECS service generally consists of the components shown in the diagram below.